Skills Development Scotland | Co-designing the future of My World of Work

 The children and young people involved were very articulate in expressing what they liked about the concept as well as the things that were missing or that didn’t quite work for them.
 Valuable insights were gained around accessibility, usability, desired features and functionality, as well as ideas for improving the design.

-The Humanly team meticulously analysed and synthesised the results, before further collaboration with Skills Development Scotland and a UX designer to produce a refined prototype.
+The Humanly team meticulously analysed and synthesised the results, before further collaboration with Skills Development Scotland and a UX designer to produce a refined prototype and actionable recommendations to shape the product build.

 The Impact

-The insights and lessons from this project are being shared through a forthcoming paper by Skills Development Scotland and Education Scotland, as well as through blog posts and talks, including at the Service Design in Government conference.
+This includes a forthcoming paper by Skills Development Scotland and Education Scotland, as well as blog posts and talks, including at the Service Design in Government conference.

-Additionally, Humanly conducted co-design training for 40 Skills Development Scotland staff, building the organisation’s capacity to embed co-creation approaches in their future work.
+This developed the organisation’s capacity to embed co-creation approaches in their future work.

 More case studies